zifeng175mo/dynamo/launch/README.md

 # Dynamo service runner

-`dynamo-run` is a tool for exploring the dynamo components.
+`dynamo-run` is a tool for exploring the dynamo components, and an example of how to use them from Rust.

 ## Setup